-- 2301 (ECON 1301) Economics of Contemporary Issues.
-(3-0) A non-technical study of economic philosophies and problems that stresses the relevance of economic analysis to current societal problems.
-Not for business administration or economics majors; cannot be used as a prerequisite for any other economics course. - 2314 (ECON 2302) Principles of Microeconomics.
+- 2301 (ECON 1301) Principles of Economics.
+(3-0) A non-technical study of micro- and macroeconomic principles, including demand and supply, production and cost, market structures, aggregate output and performance of the economy, the business cycle and growth, unemployment and inflation, money and banking, fiscal policy, monetary policy, and international trade and finance.
+Not for business or economics majors. - 2314 (ECON 2302) Principles of Microeconomics.
 (3-0) An introduction to the microeconomics of a modern industrial society.
 Emphasis is on supply and demand, cost and price concepts, market structures, income distribution, and similar issues.
 Prerequisite: MATH 1319 or equivalent. - 2315 (ECON 2301) Principles of Macroeconomics.
 (3-0) An introduction to the macroeconomics of a modern industrial society.
 Emphasis is on the analysis of national income, economic stability, fiscal policy, money and banking, economic growth, and international trade.
-Prerequisites: ECO 2314; MATH 1319 or equivalent. - 3311 Money and Banking.
+Prerequisites: ECO 2314; MATH 1319 or equivalent. - Money and Banking.
 (3-0) A study of money and credit in the modern economy.
 Examines the development of modern money and banking systems, the structure of the Federal Reserve System, and monetary theory. - 3313 Labor Economics.
 (3-0) A study of the application to labor markets of supply and demand principles.
-Topics include the work/leisure decision, time allocation in the household, the demand for education and training, the firm's use of labor inputs, the impact of unions, and discrimination in labor markets based on race and gender. - 3314 Intermediate Microeconomics.
+Topics include the work/leisure decision, time allocation in the household, the demand for education and training, the firm's use of labor inputs, the impact of unions, and discrimination in labor markets based on race and gender.
+Prerequisite: ECO 2314. - 3314 Intermediate Microeconomics.
 (3-0) An in-depth study of theories of supply and demand; consumer and producer decision-making; firm pricing policies; product and resource markets under conditions of perfect and imperfect competition; and imperfect and asymmetric information.